Vulkan4D/v4d_module_sample/README.md

 // typically implemented with a switch case over an ENUM, called between SubModules to share data V4D_MODULE_FUNC(void, ModuleSetCustomPtr, int what, void* ptr) {}
 V4D_MODULE_FUNC(void*, ModuleGetCustomPtr, int what) { return nullptr; }

-// called for each module when running ModuleClass::ForPrimaryModule(func)
-// lambda func will only be called on the first loaded module that returns true V4D_MODULE_FUNC(bool, ModuleIsPrimary) { return true; }
 ```

 ## Recap on the terms used (Definitions)